nyc-crh/site/content/gallery/children-campaign.md

 author:
 citation: >
  "Children Participating in a Public Campaign," in New York City Civil Rights History Project, Accessed: [Month Day, Year], https://nyccivilrightshistory.org/gallery/children-campaign.
-imageFeatured: children-campaign.jpg
+featured: children-campaign.jpg
-imageFeaturedAlt: A group of Black and white children sit on steps beside a large stack of paper, making "V" signs with their hands and holding campaign signs
+featuredAlt: A group of Black and white children sit on steps beside a large stack of paper, making "V" signs with their hands and holding campaign signs
 detailedDescr:
 embed:
 embedTitle: